Louie Heredia: Career

 Heredia also became a television show host.
 In 1987, he got his first hosting gig as a temporary host on GMA's The Penthouse Live alongside Edu Manzano and Kris Aquino.
 For two Sundays, they filled in for Martin Nievera and Pops Fernandez.
 ABS-CBN then offered him his own tv show Lots to Catch.
 He then hosted Lunch Date on GMA from 1991 to 1993.
 Although he had offers to star in movies, he turned them down, as his manager wanted him to be known as a singer.

 After releasing Nag-iisang Ikaw in 1994, Heredia went on a two-year self-imposed hiatus.
 By this time, Heredia thought of quitting the music industry and taking a broadcasting course abroad.
 He put those plans on hold when Vicor approached him with the offer to record another album.
 In 1996, he made his return with the single "Una at Huling Mamahalin".
 The following year, he released his comeback album, Una at Huling Mamahalin.
 The album went on to be certified gold, marking his return.

 In 1998, Heredia sang at the opening of the Metropolitan Basketball Association's first season.
 He then released what would be his final album Kung Magmahal, which included the inspirational song "Huwag Kang Mangamba".
-However, the album did not sell as well as previous albums, since it was caught between the rivalry of Star Records and GMA Music.
+However, the album did not sell as well as previous albums, since it was caught between the rivalry of Star Music and GMA Music.
 With the music scene changing, he decided to retire.

 Throughout the late 2000s and early 2010s, Heredia made a brief return to showbusiness as he did several shows as part of the Men of the 80's, a performing group with Santiago, Raymond Lauchengco and Gino Padilla.
 He also made an appearance in the Hollywood film Accepted.